liangdongutexas/insight_project/README.md

 ## frontend.py
 frontend.py is the API written with Streamlit for PC gamers to interact with the prediciton data to find the best GPU-CPU combo under the budget they have in mind.

+## following is the link for the API.
 http://18.212.243.178:8501